Why Colgate-Palmolive (CL) is a Top Dividend Stock for Your Portfolio

 Colgate-Palmolive in Focus

-Colgate-Palmolive (CL) is headquartered in New York, and is in the Consumer Staples sector.
-The stock has seen a price change of 15.25% since the start of the year.
-The consumer products maker is currently shelling out a dividend of $0.44 per share, with a dividend yield of 2.22%.
-This compares to the Soap and Cleaning Materials industry's yield of 2.07% and the S&P 500's yield of 1.61%.
+Headquartered in New York, Colgate-Palmolive (CL) is a Consumer Staples stock that has seen a price change of 10.15% so far this year.
+Currently paying a dividend of $0.44 per share, the company has a dividend yield of 2.32%.
+In comparison, the Soap and Cleaning Materials industry's yield is 2.07%, while the S&P 500's yield is 1.63%.

 Looking at dividend growth, the company's current annualized dividend of $1.76 is up 2.9% from last year.
-Colgate-Palmolive has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 3.28%.
+Over the last 5 years, Colgate-Palmolive has increased its dividend 5 times on a year-over-year basis for an average annual increase of 3.26%.
 Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
 Colgate-Palmolive's current payout ratio is 60%, meaning it paid out 60% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, CL expects solid earnings growth.
-The Zacks Consensus Estimate for 2020 is $2.96 per share, representing a year-over-year earnings growth rate of 4.59%.
+Earnings growth looks solid for CL for this fiscal year.
+The Zacks Consensus Estimate for 2020 is $2.96 per share, which represents a year-over-year growth rate of 4.59%.

-For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
-It's more common to see larger companies with more established profits give out dividends.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, CL is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 ColgatePalmolive Company (CL): Free Stock Analysis Report